 Your Disclaimer is equally important, and here’s why.
-Also a quote from my lawyer friend: “Simply put, a disclaimer protects you from lawsuits.
+Also a quote from my lawyer friend Amira: “Simply put, a disclaimer protects you from lawsuits.
 By having a disclaimer, you ‘disclaim’ or ‘deny’ liability for the content you publish on your blog.”

-If you want to legally protect your blog, you absolutely MUST HAVE these three pages on your website, easy to find and read, and drafted by someone who knows the laws of your country.
+If you want to legally protect your blog, you absolutely MUST HAVE these three pages on your website.
+Make sure they’re easy to find and read, and that they’re drafted by someone who knows the laws of your country.

 PUTTING IT ALL TOGETHER